The pH of Strong Bases in Water

 The pH of a strong base in water is typically between 12 to 14, as strong bases completely dissociate in water, releasing a high concentration of hydroxide ions (OH-).
 To calculate the pH of a strong base, you need to determine the concentration of the base, calculate the concentration of OH- ions, and then use the Kw equation to find the concentration of H+ ions.
 The pH can then be calculated using the formula pH = -log[H+].
 Understanding the pH of strong bases is crucial in various applications, from cleaning and degreasing to chemical synthesis and water treatment.

-See also The pH of Tap Water in Houston, USA
+See also The pH of Citric Acid Powder in Equal Part Water

 References: